R.I.P: Search Engine Optimization is Dead!

 Going by this graph, it appears that SEO is in fact "on the back nine."
-So if you make your living as an SEO, or if, like us, you just launched a line of SEO tools for search marketers, including our slick SEO for Firefox plugin (shameless plug alert!!!), then you're probably getting the cold sweats, thinking there goes my livelihood, time to polish up my resume.
+So if you make your living as an SEO, or if, like us, you just launched a line of SEO tools for search marketers, then you're probably getting the cold sweats, thinking there goes my livelihood, time to polish up my resume.

 But fear not.
 The data is skewed.

 It's true that search engine optimization is "dying," that is to say the query popularity for the phrase is waning.
 But to me, that's more a byproduct of SEO's growing pervasiveness.
 You see, as SEO is becoming a staple of many marketing plans and more embraced and more familiar to more and more business owners, the formal "search engine optimization" has been cast aside for the colloquial "SEO" shorthand.